swcurran/rancher-catalog/templates/crashplan/0/readme.md

  ..* Windows: C:\ProgramData\CrashPlan\.ui_info
  2. Log into your Headless Crashplan container and display and copy the text of it's .ui_info located:
  ..* /var/crashplan/data/id/.ui_info
- 3. Paste that text into the .ui_info file on your Desktop machine.
+ 3. Paste that text into the .ui_info file on your Local Machine.
- 4. Update that file and replace IP (should be 0.0.0.0 or 127.0.0.1) at the end of the first line in that file with the IP of your docker host.
+ 4. Update the Local Machine file by replacing the IP at the end of the first/only line (should be 0.0.0.0 or 127.0.0.1) in that file with the IP of your docker host.
- 5. Start your local CrashPlan GUI, which will now be access the instance of Crashplan on the Docker container.
+ 5. Start the Local Machine CrashPlan GUI, which will now be accessing the instance of Crashplan on the Headless Crashplan server.
  ..* If all is good, you should be prompted to log into your Crashplan account.
  ..* You don't want to adopt the location as a backup, so X out of that option ..* Go into settings and at least set a friendly name for this computer